ankschoubey/old-blog/_posts/2022-06-25-tests-creative-variable-names.md

 // someAssertionThatUses user1 And user2
 ```

-In the above statement, having the factory `UserTestData.Given.aUser` encapsulates creation making test a bit cleaner.
+In the above statement, having the factory `UserTestData.Given.aUser` encapsulates creation making the test a bit cleaner.

-But still at the end of the test in the assertions section the coder will have to remember what the data in `user1` and `user2`
+But still, at the end of the test in the assertions section, the coder will have to remember what the data in `user1` and `user2`

 A better way is to have creative variable names here.